tensorpack/tensorpack/docs/tutorial/index.rst

 * You can use any TF-based symbolic function library to define a model, including a small set of models within tensorpack. ``ModelDesc`` is an interface to connect symbolic graph to tensorpack trainers.

 * tensorpack trainers manage the training loops for you.
-At the same time, you own the power of customization through callbacks.
   They also include data parallel logic for multi-GPU or distributed training.
+  At the same time, you have the power of customization through callbacks.

-* Callbacks are like ``tf.train.SessionRunHook``, or plugins, or extensions.
+* Callbacks are like ``tf.train.SessionRunHook``, or plugins.
 During training, everything you want to do other than the main iterations can be defined through callbacks and easily reused.

 User Tutorials